 Side Effects

 Unpurified jamalgota seed is likely unsafe and can cause severe irritation and inflammation in the alimentary canal.
-Also, it can result in following side effects:
+Also, it can result in the following side effects:

 - Diarrhoea